Foxes - Yr5/6

 We are supported in class by Mr Batty, Mrs Cattell and Mrs Cartwright.

-This first half of the Autumn term, the children will be looking at writing to inform.
-We shall be writing reports, recounts and biographies, including an autobiography.
-We will continue to focus on handwriting and spelling.
-Children will read daily as part of whole class and independent reading.
 Our reading continues to focus on the VIPERS skills.
 The children are always encouraged to apply their inference skills in order to 'read between the lines' and look for the underlying motivations and feelings behind character actions.
 As ever we thoroughly appreciate and encourage any discussion you can have with your children surrounding their reading.
 What are they reading?
 Can they describe the characters?
 How do they think certain characters are feeling about a certain situation?

 Please can we ask that you encourage your children to read a wide range of materials including both fiction and non fiction and a range of genres, especially within fiction such as historical novels, science fiction and adventure narrative.